Red Report: Making corrections; injury report; Aussie rules; Polar Bear on hunt

 After punting five times for an average of 34.4 yards in his college debut against Illinois, Cerni was called on just twice against Fordham and delivered a 40-yard average.

 It's been a long journey to this season for Cerni, who had to work with the Australian government just to get out of the country and to Lincoln after Australia went into lockdown during the COVID-19 pandemic.
-Once arriving in Nebraska, he said, he contracted COVID, then came back, then got injured before the start of the season.
+Once arriving in Nebraska, he said, he contracted COVID, then came back and got injured before the start of the season.

 "Kicking the ball is biggest (skill that transfers), but mentality-wise, it’s, I’m not just the punter on the team.
 I’m an athlete," the 6-foot-4, 225-pound Cerni said.
 "I’m here to push everyone else around me, and I’m here to run as hard as I can, and tackle — I do love to tackle, and I think that’s one aspect that we do bring to this game.
 I’m not scared to tackle and run down the field and hit someone.